Self-examination, diverse relationship-building, and intense learning are what we are about

 A pilgrimage is a journey of moral significance undertaken in a spirit of collectivity and community.

 At Project Pilgrimage, we bring together diverse groups of people to dive deep into the struggles for racial, gender, and sexual justice and equality.
 This intersection of identities in building our group is key to creating inspiration and experimentation toward a more just world.
 We study history and we listen to each other’s histories.
 Understanding how, today and in the past, we have pursued and demanded freedom and dignity, yet have adapted nimbly to specific policy domains and cultural environments is critical to moving forward.
-Twice a year we organize civil rights pilgrimages of intense personal, collective, and national examination, and we seek to inspire and work with community partners in building similar endeavors that examine identities of race, gender, and sexuality in our histories.
-Examination of movements of the past compel us in new ways to challenge the present, to break barriers of all kinds, and to seek to make lasting change.
+We organize civil rights pilgrimages of intense personal, collective, and national examination, and we work with community partners in building endeavors that examine identities of race, gender, and sexuality in our histories.
+Examination of movements of the past compel us in new ways to challenge the present, to break barriers of all kinds, and to make lasting change.
 These pilgrimages teach us that the tools for change are in our hands, if we will work with greater collaboration, among greater diversity, and with spirits of determination.

 If you are interested in our Spring 2018 Pilgrimage, please visit our Pilgrimage page for more information and to apply.